CoreAdviz Logo

 To understand more about how dividends are taxed, here is an example.
 Suppose you earn £2,000 from dividends and £28,670 as a salary in the 2023 to 2024 tax year.
 So, your total income will be £30, 670 and you will have a taxable income of £29,670 as the tax-free allowance is £1,000 for dividends.
 So, all you need to pay will be £87.50 as your dividend tax.

 Remember, there is no need to go into the hassle of informing the HMRC if you earn £1,000 as dividends as this falls within the dividend tax allowance for 2023-24.
 Surprisingly, there is an exception!
 Tax on dividends earned from shares in an Individual Savings Accounts (ISA) is zero.
-Also, there is no need to make National Insurance Contributions on dividends.
+Do dividends attract National Insurance Contributions?

 In a nutshell, dividends are a steady income source for many UK investors.
 An understanding of how they are taxed can help you to avoid any unpleasant surprises from the HMRC.
 So, if you are still confused, hire an experienced UK-based accountant or tax advisor to get the required assistance.